-MLB’s 2023-24 offseason calendar
+MLB’s 2023-24 Offseason Calendar

 November 17: The non-tender deadline is set for 6 PM ET.
 Teams must offer their pre-arbitration and arbitration-eligible players a contract for 2024 by this deadline.
 Players who do not receive a contract offer are considered “non-tendered” and become free agents.

-November 20: The BBWAA released their Hall of Fame ballot with voting taking place through December 31.
+November 20: The BBWAA releases their Hall of Fame ballot with voting taking place through December 31.

 December 3-6: The annual Winter Meetings take place in Nashville, Tennessee.